adoptium/infrastructure/ansible/README.md

 ## Expected output of a successful Ansible build

-When the above `ansible-playbook` commands success, we should get something of this output (snippet)
+When the above `ansible-playbook` commands succeed, we should get something of this output (snippet):

 >
 > .